Malinchristina/p1breathbodyspirit/README.md

 ### Contact

-* A section with text to incourage the user to sign up for newsletter.
+* A section with text to encourage the user to sign up for newsletter.
 * A section for those who wants to collaborate with a clickable icon that directs to compose an email.

 ![contact.jpg](docs/readme_images/contact.jpg)